kasnerz/npfl140/weather_forecasts/README.md

 You should also keep thinking about how would you evaluate the outputs in a more rigorous way (we will get to evaluation later!).

-Note that the weather data is **up-to-date for 28 March 2024**: for evaluation the accuracy of the forecasts, feel free to check https://openweathermap.org!
+Note that the weather data was **up-to-date for 28 March 2024**: for evaluation the accuracy of the forecasts, feel free to check https://openweathermap.org!

 ## Extra links
 - OpenWeather API docs: https://openweathermap.org/api/